agustinparrotta/design-patterns/README.md

 Notes:

 - Using the Composite pattern makes sense only when the core model of your app can be represented as a tree.
+- The composite object, however, will act as a client; this will also pass this request along with all the objects it contains, whether they are leaves or other intermediate notes, until they are all processed.
+- For a simpler approach, see composite_extra_ex.py

 Importance: 3
+Recommended: 4

 ### 2.4.
 Decorator